OneCrazyCoder/MMOGamepadOverlay/README.md

 **Hotspots** are positions on the screen of significance, such as where a mouse click should occur in a Key Sequence as mentioned before.
 Positions of Hotspots, HUD Elements, Icons, and so on are specified as X and Y coordinates with Y=0 representing the top and X=0 representing the left side.
 Some properties use 4 coordinates to represent a rectangle, arranged as X (left edge), Y (top edge), Width, and then Height.

-Each of the 2-4 coordinates can have up to 3 values - the *Anchor*, the *Fixed Offset*, and the *Scaling Offset*, in that order. *It is NOT required to specify all 3,* or even more than one per coordinate.
+Each of the 2-4 coordinates can have one of 3 formats - an *Anchor*, an *Offset*, or both.

-The anchor represents the starting point as a relative position (usually to the target game's window/screen size), and is expressed as either percent (like 50%, or 0.5 if you prefer) or by special shortcuts like L/T/R/B/C/CX/CY/W/H instead of numbers.
+The anchor represents the starting point as a relative position (of the target game's window/screen size), and is expressed as either percent (like 50%, or 0.5 if you prefer) or by special shortcuts like L/T/R/B/C/CX/CY/W/H instead of numbers.
 If no anchor is specified, it is assumed to be 0% (the top-left corner).

-After the anchor (if there is one) is the offsets in pixels.
-If you specify only one offset (or only one number overall) it will be the *scaling offset*, which will be multiplied by the global  [System] property ``UIScale=`` (which itself can be automatically set for some games by use of ``UIScaleRegKey=``).
-If you specify two offsets, the first will be a *fixed offset* (NOT multiplied by UIScale) and the second will be the scaling offset (which you can just set to 0 if you don't need one).
+This value can not be negative, nor > 100% or 1.0.

+The offset is expressed in actual pixels as a positive or negative whole number.
+It is recognized by the absence of a % or decimal or one of the shortcut letters specified above.

+To have both an anchor and an offset for a single coordinate, they must be separated by a '+' or `-' sign and the anchor must be specified first (i.e. "30% + 10").
+The final coordinate will be the anchor position calculated according to the target window size, and then with the pixel offset added to it.

-Each value after the first one within a coordinate should be separated by a '+' or `-' sign, and full coordinates are separated from each other by a comma or 'x' (i.e. "10 x 5" or "10, 5")
+Full coordinates (X, Y, Width, and Height) are separated from each other by a comma or 'x' (i.e. "10 x 5" or "10, 5")

 Some accepted examples of valid positions for reference:

     # Center of the screen/window
     = 50% x 50%
     = 0.5, CY
-    # Pixel position 200x by 100y, multiplied by UIScale
+    # Pixel position 200x by 100y
     = 200 x 100
-    # Same but ignoring UIScale
-    = 200+0, 100+0
     # 10 pixels to the left of right edge, and
     # 5 pixels down from 30.5% of the game window's height
-    # (10 and 5 will be multiplied by UIScale)
     = R - 10, 30.5% + 5
-    # BR corner offset -50x and -75y (un-scaled)
+    # BR corner offset -50x and -75y
-    # then another 10 (scaled) up from there
-    = R-50 + 0, B -75 -10
+    = R-50, B -75
     # Rectangle with full height but 50%-75% of the width
     = 50%, 0, 25%, H

-*Properties that only have a single value such as BorderSize, TitleHeight, and FontSize are always considered "scaling" and are thus affected by UIScale!*
+*NOTE: The offset value is unaffected by the size of the target screen/window, but will instead be multiplied by the global  [System] property ``UIScale=`` (which itself can be automatically set for some games by use of ``UIScaleRegKey=``).
+Some size-related properties that only have a single value, such as BorderSize, TitleHeight, and FontSize, are also multiplied by UIScale!*

 ## Controls Layers